• Skip to primary navigation

 Notes

-• Pluck the leaves, rinse it well before sauteing to get rid of the dirt if any.
+• Pluck the leaves from the stem, rinse it well before sautéing to get rid of dirt if any.

-• You can make them thin / thick theplas as per your choice.
+• You can make thin / thick theplas as per your choice.

-• Saueting the methi leaves avoids bitterness in rotis.
+• Sauteing the methi leaves avoids bitterness in rotis.
 You can use buttermilk also instead of curd which makes the rotis even more softer.

 Nutrition Facts